glpi-project/plugins/frontend/app/docs/oauth2.md

 ## Glossary

-### GLPi Plugin Directory

-You are currently using the GLPi Plugins service.
-The GLPi Plugins service has an open-source backend, which is called [glpi-plugin-directory](https://github.com/glpi-project/plugins), whose source-code is available [on Github](https://github.com/glpi-project/plugins).

 ### API Endpoint

 The GLPi Plugins API offers multiple endpoints, the term endpoint is an abstract concept that is covering a "data source".